alexeybusygin/ShippingRates/docs/FedEx.md

 - `FedExProvider` excludes SmartPost services.
 Use `FedExSmartPostProvider` for SmartPost-only rating.
 - `FedExSmartPostProvider` requires `HubId` in practical use.
 - `FedExSmartPostProvider` does not send insured values.
+- FedEx international transit-time requests require customs clearance and commodity details.
+ShippingRates does not currently expose a FedEx customs commodity model, so `FedExProvider` does not automatically request transit times for international shipments.
 - `UseNegotiatedRates` changes which FedEx rate types are selected from the response.
 If negotiated/account rates are unavailable, the result set can differ from list-rate expectations.
 - `FedExOneRate`, `PreferredCurrencyCode`, and packaging overrides are controlled through shared `ShipmentOptions`, not `FedExProviderConfiguration`.
 - `FedExProviderConfiguration` validates `ClientId` and `ClientSecret` during provider construction.